Corporate Transparency Act For Single Member LLCs: A Guide

 Step 2: Gathering Required Information

 Accurate and complete information must be obtained from beneficial owners and company applicants.
 This includes verifying details to ensure compliance with the Corporate Transparency Act.
-The required information includes the name, address, date of birth, and identification number for beneficial owners, as well as the name, address, and identification number for company applicants.
+The required information includes the name, address, date of birth, and identification number for beneficial owners and the name, address, and identification number for company applicants.

 Ensuring that all information is accurate and complete is crucial to avoid penalties.
 Limited Liability Company owners should verify all details before submission and consult with professionals if needed to ensure compliance.